 Based on my experience, the Aloha Sleep mattress could be a great fit for a stomach or back sleeper who is looking for an affordable but durable and supportive mattress delivered right his/her door.

-Their 500 night trial period and warranty periods allow you to give the mattress a try for over a year before deciding if it’s the right fit for you.
+Their 500 night trial period and warranty periods allow people to give the mattress a try for over a year before deciding if it’s the right fit for them.

 Latest posts by Katie Golde (see all)